Limited launch: MAY batch, 85% claimed

 2. Get Sunlight in the First Hour After Waking

-Morning light exposure does something specific and measurable to your brain.
+Morning light is one of the simplest ways to help your brain and body shift into wake mode.
 It triggers the release of cortisol (the healthy, wake-up kind), dopamine, and norepinephrine, all of which drive alertness and motivation.
 This makes sunlight one of the most underrated caffeine alternatives for energy.

 Huberman Lab's research summary recommends bright overhead light in the morning and through midafternoon to facilitate these neurochemical responses.
 Outdoor sunlight is ideal because even an overcast sky delivers far more lux than indoor lighting.